Shop With Confidence: FREE Growing & Glowing Promise

 Magnolias have fleshy roots that are in particular need of protection.
 Adding a 3-4 inch layer of mulch, starting an inch away from the trunk, is a great way to offer that protection.
 Plus it conserves water and decreases competition for nutrients by decreasing weeds.

 Do you have access to mulch?
-Many times local tree services who do tree trimming grind up the leaves, branches and trunks of the trees they trim.
+Many times, local tree services that do tree trimming grind up the leaves, branches, and trunks of the trees they trim.
 These arborist chips are fantastic to use as mulch over the top of the roots of your landscape plants, in your shrub and perennial borders, and in large and small gardens.

 #ProPlantTips for Magnolia Tree Care